Frequently Asked Questions (FAQ)

 When we go out and about shooting aerial video, aerial photography and aerial surveys, we are often asked the same questions.
 So here are the answers to some of the common questions people like to ask about what we do.

-Is Queensland Drones licenced?
+Is Queensland Drones licensed?

 Yes.
 We have held CASA ReOC #6466 since 2016.
 This requires us to have passed a commercial pilot test, obtained an Aviation Radio Operators Certificate and have in place detailed operations manuals, job safety systems, flight records and equipment maintenance records, just like any commercial aviation business.

-You should always ask this question of any UAV or drone operator offering to undertake work for you, because if they’re not licenced and insured you could end up being held responsible if people are injured, if property is damaged, or if the operator breaches air safety regulations.
+You should always ask this question of any UAV or drone operator offering to undertake work for you, because if they’re not licensed and insured you could end up being held responsible if people are injured, if property is damaged, or if the operator breaches air safety regulations.

 Yes.
 You should also ask this question of any UAV or drone operator before you hire them.
 Otherwise you could be left with a very expensive bill if something goes wrong.